yeeyff600/note/sra_toolkit.md

    screen -r screen_session
    ```
    this enable you reattach to the specific screen session
+10. in most situation, your downloading process will not disrupt. but if you disrupt the downloading in screen with `Ctrl + C`, the `.sra.lock` file will not autodelete. relaunching the downloading will make error:
+    ```
+    warn: lock exists while copying file - Lock file ... exists: download canceled
+    ```
+    you have to delete all the `.sra.lock` files with `rm *.sra.lock`
 # download data to PC
 1. you have to download and install `sratoolkit`.
 2. mac maybe activate the software by `sudo spctl --master-disable` and `sudo spctl --master-enable` when finishing.